Birth Photography FAQs

 I only take on 2-3 births per month.
-To secure your due date I require a non-refundable $750 deposit.
+To secure your due date I require a non-refundable fee of $990.
 This means for the 3-4 weeks surrounding your due date you can rest assured I am on call at any hour of any day.
-More info about pricing here.

 Do you offer Payment plans?

 I do require the on-call/session fee to be paid in full up front to secure your date.
 However, if you would like to talk about purchasing your image package on a payment plan I’m happy to discuss that during our initial consult.